 3. Outsource The Estimating Team

 Estimating is one of the most time-consuming tasks of the construction business.
 It is even more difficult when you are just starting out.
 If you have just started, you will not have a payroll big enough to hire your own estimating team.
+As such, you can contact staffing firms for employee leasing or hire a professional employer organization (PEO).

 Fortunately, you can outsource professional estimating teams at a much lower cost like a Canada PEO.
 You will not have to worry about giving them space in your office, and you also do not have to supervise their every move.